Quantum key distribution over a metropolitan network using an integrated photonics based prototype

 The experimental results and settings are summarized in Table \ref{tab:experimental_parameters}, Table \ref{tab:SKR_FIBER} and Fig. \ref{fig:2_4_Pinchat_point_to_point_stability}.
 For error correction, we perform in real-time a Cascade algorithm with a block size of 8192 bits and 1.05 efficiency.

-As shown in the first entry of Table \ref{tab:SKR_FIBER}, we measured a \ac{SKR} of 6.7 kbps with a $\phi_z$ of only 2.0\%.
-The robustness of the system was further validated by continuous operation over 12 day-and-night cycles without human intervention (Fig. \ref{fig:2_4_Pinchat_point_to_point_stability}).
+As shown in the first entry of Table \ref{tab:SKR_FIBER}, we measured a \ac{SKR} of 6.7 kbps with a $\phi_z$ of only $2.0\,\%$.
+The robustness of the system was further validated by continuous operation over 12 day-and-night cycles, over the \qty{4.6}{\kilo\meter} installed metropolitan link, without human intervention (Fig. \ref{fig:2_4_Pinchat_point_to_point_stability}).
 The system was still stable and fully operational when the experiment was terminated, indicating that the duration of the key exchange was limited only by our experimental schedule rather than by any inherent instability in the hardware or the phase compensation feedback loop.
-To explore the maximum distance achieved with our system, additional standard \ac{SMF} spools were added at the receiving building, extending the link after the deployed fiber.
-Due to the high \acp{DCR} at $-50^\circ$C (approximately 2 kcps), the system \acp{QBER} were affected and the maximum secure transmission distance achieved was 59.8\unit{\kilo\meter}.

-\newcolumntype{"}{@{ \tabcolsep\vrule width 1pt \tabcolsep}} \makeatother In order to assess the maximum achievable distance without \ac{DCF}, and avoid being limited by the detectors' \ac{DCR}, we transitioned to a Stirling-cooled regime at $-85^\circ$C. This significant reduction in noise (77 cps) allowed us to extend the key exchange distance up to 105.4\unit{km} of \ac{SMF} (Table \ref{tab:SKR_FIBER}).
-It should be noted that the use of a Stirling cooler does not necessarily compromise the portability or integration of the system in metropolitan networks, as modern miniature Stirling units (micro-coolers) offer a compact footprint comparable to some Peltier assemblies while providing superior cooling power to reach the low-noise regime of semiconductor detectors.
+The \ac{SKR} drop seen around hour 120 in Fig. \ref{fig:2_4_Pinchat_point_to_point_stability} is attributed to a temporary loss of phase locking in the stabilization loop, from which the system autonomously recovered without manual intervention.
+Following the stability demonstration, we characterized the system's performance limits by extending the link with additional standard \ac{SMF} spools at the receiving site.
+Initially, using Peltier cooling at \qty{-50}{\degreeCelsius}, the detectors exhibited a \ac{DCR} of more than $1.4\times10^3$ cps.
+At the \qty{59.8}{\kilo\meter} mark (\qty{-17.0}{\deci\bel}), this noise level resulted in \acp{QBER} close to $10\,\%$ and a modest \ac{SKR} of $0.8$ kbps.
+Under these conditions, the dark counts contribute significantly to the total detection events, limiting the maximum secure distance.
+By transitioning to Stirling cooling at \qty{-85}{\degreeCelsius}, the noise floor was reduced by an order of magnitude, consequently, for the same \qty{59.8}{\kilo\meter} link, the $q_z$ dropped to $2.9\,\%$ and the \ac{SKR} increased to $5.6$ kbps, a direct result of lowering the detector noise floor.